tylerdiaz/Heisenberg/README.md

   > "Based on how I am personally feeling, my relationship with the doctor, and how truthful I believe the patient is being, I may decide to call the perscribing doctor and verify the perscription."
   This illustrates the deficiency in <i><b>trust</b></i>, <i><b>verifiability</b></i>, and <i><b>finality</b></i> associated with the current system.

-  3. <i>Script verification is a process that can take upwards of 30 minutes to complete.</i>
+  3. <i>Script verification is a process that can take upwards of 30 minutes to complete.</i> Verifying the authenticity of the script is a manual process which the pharmacist has to do themselves.
+For example, the pharmacist must pass the log into a database, run an inventory update, wait for manager confirmation, and then fill the perscription.

 <b>How we created a better system:</b>
   1.  <i>Our solution creates a decentralized, append-only data log where no single keyholder has root-access to the database.</i>  This means that no individual entity has the ability to alter the state history.
 We have solved the data-layer syncronization problem by creating a triple-entry accounting system where the system's integrity is grounded in both computional infeasability and consortium-level access-control permissions.

-  2.
+  2. <i>By leveraging the innate properties of the blockchain, we are able to create an auditable system of script ownership with verifiable ledger history and participant transaction finality.</i>

   3.

 ## Quantifing the Value of Our Solution